Skip to content

 Description

-The PolicyEvaluator analyzer evaluates user-defined properties for each successful sequence executed by Sift.
+The PolicyEvaluator analyzer evaluates user-defined policy rules for each step executed by Sift.
 A finding is reported if a sequence violates the user-specified Rego policy.
-Severity of a finding is configurable by the user.
+The severity of a finding is configurable by the user.

 Configuration Parameters